vitoriamatos/vitoriamatos/README.md

 <br />
 <br />

-I'm a Student and Full Stack.
+I'm a Student and Full Stack Developer.
 I love learning new technologies and using new tools.
 Mainly focused on the front-end area and UX/UI design.

 In addition to coding, I also enjoy designing layouts and make digital arts.